0E9B061F/0E9B061F.github.io/src/posts/ghast.js-v0.6.3.md

 ---
-title: "ghast.js updated to v0.6.3"
+title: "ghast.js updated to `v0.6.3`"
 desc: This post describes an update to ghast.js.
 date: 2023-03-20T16:00:00.000-05:00
 ---

-Updated [ghast.js](https://github.com/0E9B061F/ghast.js) to `v0.6.3`.
+Updated :european_castle: [ghast.js](https://github.com/0E9B061F/ghast.js) to `v0.6.3`.
 This is a minor update to the project's documentation.

 # CHANGES